rote1400/SnakeGame/README.md

 - **CSS**: Styles the game elements and provides a visually appealing interface.
 - **HTML**: Uses the canvas element to draw the game graphics.

-## Getting Started

-To play the game, simply open the `index.html` file in your favorite web browser.
-Explore the code to understand how JavaScript, CSS, and HTML work together to create this interactive game.

 ## Play the Game

 You can check out the project and play the game on [GitHub](https://github.com/rote1400/SnakeGame).
 [Live Demo](https://rote1400.github.io/SnakeGame/).